Recycling in New Brunswick

 Check out our FAQs below to find out more about the new recycling system in New Brunswick.
 If you have any further questions, please contact us at info@circularmaterials.ca.

-Starting on November 1, 2023, New Brunswick’s recycling system will transition to a new model where it is 100% funded and operated by producers – those that sell packaging and paper products to residents.
+New Brunswick’s recycling system will transition to a new model where it is 100% funded and operated by producers – those that sell packaging and paper products to residents.
 Circular Materials is the not-for-profit organization responsible for the system and representing producers to ensure they meet their obligations under the new framework.
-You likely won’t notice any difference to your daily routine and you’ll still be able to recycle exactly the same materials as before.
-However, under the new system, producers are now financially responsible and accountable for managing the waste associated with their products and packaging.
+You won’t notice any difference to your daily routine and you’ll still be able to recycle exactly the same materials as before.
+However, under the new system, producers are now financially responsible and accountable for managing the waste associated with their packaging and paper products.

-Historically, New Brunswick’s recycling programs were operated by regional service commissions, municipalities and First Nations communities.
-Now, under the Designated Materials Regulation, New Brunswick is transitioning to a new model where producers – the organizations that produce the products and packaging – will be responsible for operating and funding the program.
+Historically, New Brunswick’s recycling programs were operated by Regional Service Commissions, entities, and First Nations communities.
+Now, under the Designated Materials Regulation – Clean Environment Act, New Brunswick is transitioning to a new model where producers – the organizations that produce the packaging and paper products – will be responsible for operating and funding the program.